lil-lab/blocks/README.md

 [![demo](http://yoavartzi.com/temp/emnlp2017-video.gif "Demo")](https://youtu.be/fmCP-SdDOT0)

 # Run the code in 60 seconds

 In this section, we will run the oracle baseline on the devset.
 This will give an idea of the simulator and code and does not require tensorflow.

 Supports: Mac and Linux Build
+Requires: python2.7

 **Instructions for running on Mac**: